apache/accumulo-website/_docs-2-0/troubleshooting/basic.md

 **What are my visibilities?**

-Use the [rfile-info][RFileInfo] tool on a representative file to get some idea of the visibilities in the underlying data.
+Use the [rfile-info] tool on a representative file to get some idea of the visibilities in the underlying data.

 Note that the use of `rfile-info` is an administrative tool and can only